espressif/esp-faq/docs/en/development-environment/debugging.rst

 ---------------

 When using ESP8266 NonOS v3.0 SDK, the following error occurred.
-What could be the reasons?
+What could be the reason?
 ------------------------------------------------------------------------------------------------------------------------------

   .. code-block:: text

     E:M 536    E:M 1528

-  Any error logs beginning with E:M indicate insufficient memory.
+  Any error logs beginning with ``E:M`` indicates insufficient memory.